raghavagps/afpropred/README.md

 # **AfProPred**
-A computational method to predict the probability of lncRNA localizing to the cytoplasm
+A tool to predict anti-freezing proteins using evolutionary profiles
 ## Introduction
 AfProPred is a tool developed by Raghva-Lab in 2024.
 It is designed to predict whether a protein is Anti-Freezing or not.
 It utilizes both amino-acid compositions and PSSM as features to make predictions using an ExtraTrees Classifier.
 AfProPred is also available as web-server at https://webs.iiitd.edu.in/raghava/afpropred.
 Please read/cite the content about the AfProPred for complete information including algorithm behind the approach.